Graptemys: Conservation

-The most frequently cited and best-documented threats to map turtle and sawback populations involve modifications of the rivers and lakes they inhabit and their take for the pat trade.
+The most frequently cited and best-documented threats to map turtle and sawback populations involve modifications of the rivers and lakes they inhabit and their take for the pet trade.

 The limited ranges and restricted habitats of most species make Graptemys particularly vulnerable to conservation issues.
 The destruction and fragmentation of habitat through the engineering of rivers and lakes, such as channelization, dams and impoundments, gravel and sand mining, pollution, clearing and development of riparian zones, and the removal of logs and deadwood from waterways are among the foremost conservation threats to map turtles.
 These activities degrade or destroy nesting sites (sandbars), prey species and prey habitat, and basking sites that are essential for thermoregulation and the turtles survival.
 The pet trade is another significant threat to the survival of map turtles.
-In the year in 2000 alone, 200,000 live Graptemys were exported from the USA, predominantly to Europe, and this does not take into account the domestic market.
+In the year in 2000 alone, 200,000 live Graptemys were exported from the US, predominantly to Europe, and this does not take into account the domestic market.

 A variety of human activities such as bycatch in gillnetting and fyke nets, injuries form boat propellers, and "plinking", the practice of shooing turtles for target practice, or for the misinformed idea that they are significant competitors for game fish, all contribute to mortalities.
 Seemingly benign activities such as the regular use of sandbar beaches for recreation, swimming, and heavy boat traffic are known to cause turtles to abandon stretches of rivers and nesting sites.
 Some lesser threats include invasive species such as fire ants (Solenopsis invicta) which are known to prey on eggs and hatchlings.
 Invasive plants such as water hyacinth (Eichhornia crassipes), alligator weed (Alternanthera philoxeroides), congon grass (Imperata cylindrica), cocklebur (Xanthium stramarium), and the Chinese tallow tree (Triadica sebifera) are all known to degrade Graptemys habitat and nesting beaches.
 Hydrilla (Hydrilla verticillata) has been associated with steep declines of black-knobbed map turtles in some areas.
 Conversely, maps turtles are known to feed on some non-native species of clams (Corbicula) and mussels (Dreissena).